42insidethebox/pedrodemenagement/src/pages/en/terms.md

 ## 7. Hosting and domains

-Unless agreed otherwise, hosting is provided through Swiss or EU cloud providers that comply with relevant security and data-protection standards.
-You remain the owner of your domain name; MonWebsite.ch may manage it on your behalf with written permission.
+Unless agreed otherwise, hosting is provided through vetted cloud providers.
+You remain the owner of your domain name; TonSiteWeb.ch may manage it on your behalf with written permission.

 ## 8. Intellectual property